HAKORADev/VODER/Guide.md

 **What It Does:**

-TTM (Text-to-Music) generates original music from lyrics and a style prompt using ACE-Step.
+TTM (Text‑to‑Music) generates original music from lyrics and a style prompt using ACE‑Step.
 You provide song lyrics, describe the desired musical style, and specify duration — VODER creates original music with vocals matching your lyrics.

 **How It Works:**

-ACE-Step interprets your lyrics as vocal content and your style prompt as musical direction.
+ACE‑Step interprets your lyrics as vocal content and your style prompt as musical direction.
 It generates both the instrumental arrangement and the vocal performance, synchronized to your specified duration.
 The lyrics become the vocal melody, and the style prompt guides the instrumentation, genre, and mood.

 **Why It's Like That:**

 Music generation from lyrics is distinct from instrumental generation because vocals add a layer of complexity.
 The lyrics must be converted to actual singing, which requires understanding of melody, rhythm, and phonetics.
-ACE-Step handles this by treating lyrics as both content and guidance for the vocal generation pipeline.
+ACE‑Step handles this by treating lyrics as both content and guidance for the vocal generation pipeline.

 **Best For:**